kubabu/boilerplate-ng5-client/README.md

 ## Development server

 Run `npm start` (not `ng serve` ! no ssl there) for a dev server.
 Navigate to `https://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files

 ## Code scaffolding